danforth-restorative/danforth-restorative.com/content/blog/2020-07-22-nonviolent-communication.md

 Looking for the un-met need helps us to transcend the strategy level, where we can easily get caught in conflict.

+### Observations

+> "The ability to observe without evaluating is the highest form of intelligence." - Jiddu Krishnamurti

+Begin with a clear observation of what behavior has stimulating our emotions, avoiding language that sounds like criticism or blame.

+This part might sound simple, but we're accustomed to making evaluations of what type of person they are, because of their actions, rather than how those actions affected our needs.

+Observations are contrasted with diagnoses.
+An observation connected with a need might sound like, "I have a need for tranquility when its time for bed, and when you didn't come home on time angry and afraid".
+The diagnosis could sound like "you don't care about me, you only ever think of yourself".

+Both of those statements could be a response to the same situation, but in nonviolent communication we avoid diagnosing what we think people are.
+We create clear observations of a behavior and which needs of ours were, or were not, met by that behavior.

 ### Requests

 If our needs are not met in a situation, it's important to be clear what would meet our needs in this moment, avoiding vague language, or only stating what you don't want.